|Hailey Rubeniuk – Russell – Diploma in Agriculture

-Emily was raised in the town of Stonewall and graduated from Stonewall Collegiate Institute in 2015.
-At high school, she was involved in many musical productions, and sang in a choir alongside the Winnipeg Symphony Orchestra.
+Emily was raised in the town of Stonewall, Manitoba, and graduated from Stonewall Collegiate Institute in 2015.
+At Stonewall Collegiate, she was involved in many musical productions, and sang in a choir alongside the Winnipeg Symphony Orchestra.
 Outside of school, Emily enjoys singing in choir, and taking her kayak out on the rivers of Manitoba.
-She has always been interested in studying plants, and this is what motivated her to apply to the Faculty of Agricultural and Food Sciences.
-Since joining the faculty, her love and appreciation for agriculture has grown exponentially.
+She has always been interested in studying plants, and this is what motivated her to apply to the Faculty of Agriculture.
+Since joining the faculty, her love and appreciation for Agriculture has grown exponentially.
 Emily chose to pursue a degree in Agronomy and plans to stay in Manitoba after graduating.
-She is a member of the Faculty of Agriculture Students’ Organization; she represents the Faculty on the University of Manitoba Students’ Union Board of Directors.
+She is a member of the Faculty of Agriculture Students’ Organization (FASO); she represents the faculty on the University of Manitoba Students’ Union Board of Directors.
+Emily looks forward to planning and attending many Agriculture events this year, as well as presenting to schools in her area.

 ASK EMILY A QUESTION ABOUT AGRONOMY